 A Launch like No Other

 In a popular, attention-getting move, the Sounders signed goalkeeper Kasey Keller (b.
 1969), who grew up in Thurston County and had played at international soccer's top level, both in the English Premier League and Germany's Bundesliga.
 He became a team leader.
-The Sounders made a bigger splash by signing Sigi Schmid (b.
-1953) as their head coach.
+The Sounders made a bigger splash by signing Sigi Schmid (1953-2018) as their head coach.
 Schmid had won MLS championships with two different franchises, including the 2008 title with the Columbus Crew.
 And following Carey's idea -- unprecedented in U.S. professional sports -- the new franchise empowered fans by forming Sounders FC Alliance, an association of season-ticket holders and fee-paying members who would get to vote on team matters, including whether to retain the general manager after four years.

 The Sounders played their first MLS game on March 19, 2009, at Qwest Field (which two years later would change its name again, to CenturyLink Field).
 They drew a capacity crowd of 32,523 with a level of fan involvement surpassing anything the league had witnessed.
 There was singing, chanting, waving of flags, carrying of banners, and wearing of team scarves.
 There was even an innovative "March to the Match" with organized fans parading together into the stadium from Pioneer Square, accompanied by Carey's promised marching band.